 6. Interested in a round or two of golf ?

-You can drive your houseboat right up to the Hyde Mountain Golf course – make a phone call to the office – and in a matter of minutes be out on a course.
+You can drive your houseboat right up to the MaraHills Golf Resort– make a phone call to the office – and in a matter of minutes be out on a course.

-It’s a beautiful one too with expansive views of the lake.
+It’s a beautiful one too with expansive views of Shuswap Lake.
 Three other golf courses are also accessible from your houseboat; they are all well-marked on any map and easy to find.

 7. You hate cooking.
-Are there options for dining?
+Are there options for dining when you’re houseboating on Shuswap Lake?

 Fortunately there’s a dock in Salmon Arm and from there it’s just a short walk into town to gather supplies.